 A Time Honored Tradition:

-Our biennial retreats follow the successful format of previous retreats.
+Our annual conference follows the successful format of previous conferences.
+Meetings are under the auspices of the University of Colorado and features highly renowned national and international speakers.
+The presentations cover the range from basic science to public policy.
 Each distinguished invited speaker presents a paper related to the theme of the conference.
 Past invited speakers respond, and lead an informal discussion with the group.
-All invited speakers will be available for informal breakfast discussions with interested participants.
 This is a great opportunity to have time to speak with individuals of international reputation in a relaxed and causal environment.

 An assortment of group events are typically planned to increase the opportunities for intellectual and social interaction among participants.
-These include: a welcoming reception, a bar-b-que and square dance, time for hikes and other recreational activities, and an evening banquet.
+These include: a welcoming reception, postdoctoral fellow presentations, poster session, a banquet dinner, and plenty of opportunities to interact with the speakers.

-The retreat is organized to advance research among Developmental Psychobiology Research Group members, post doctoral fellows and regular attendees.
-However, it is open to faculty, graduate students, post-graduate trainees, and undergraduate students at all University of Colorado campuses, the University of Denver, Colorado State University, the National Jewish Medical & Research Center, the Children's Hospital, as well as many other institutions as the available space allows.
-Participation in a retreat is a good way to begin, renew, or continue involvement with the DPRG.
+The conference is open to faculty, graduate students, post-graduate trainees, and undergraduate students at all University of Colorado campuses, the University of Denver, Colorado State University, the National Jewish Medical & Research Center, the Children's Hospital, as well as many other institutions as the available space allows.
+Participation in a conference is a good way to begin, renew, or continue involvement with the DPRG.
 We look forward to your presence at this exciting event.
-Details will follow for the next retreat in May 2010.